South Carolina lawyer Alex Murdaugh to resign from firm, enter rehab after wife and son shot dead

 Maggie Murdaugh and her son, Paul Murdaugh, were found dead outside their home in June

-The prominent South Carolina lawyer who was shot along a country road over the weekend, months after he found his wife and son shot and killed outside their home, is quitting his law firm and will enter rehab, his lawyer said.
+The prominent South Carolina lawyer who was shot along a country road over the weekend, months after he found his wife and son shot and killed outside their home, is quitting his law firm and will enter rehab.

 Alex Murdaugh, 53, was heading to Charleston when he was shot on Old Salkehatchie Road near Varnville, S.C. on Saturday, authorities said.
 His car was stopped when a truck passed by before turning around and someone from inside opened fire, his lawyer said, citing information from Murdaugh's brother.
 He sustained a superficial wound to the head, authorities said.